Show more

 • Letterscreen++® by JURA, which is a patented process where the portrait of the passport’s owner is built up from a personalized micro text arranged in a unique wavy lines-structure

-• IPI™, or Invisible Personal Information, that contains personal data in the primary portrait and can only be read using a special lenticular lens
+• IPI™, or Invisible Personal Information, contains personal data in the primary portrait and can only be read using a special lenticular lens

 • More traditional techniques such as MRZ (machine readable zone) data, special perforations applied on the document’s data page and visa pages, holograms, etc.

-• And, of course, having an advanced document reader that isn’t just capable of detecting fake IDs with methods like identifying date formats and comparing that with existing databases but also working in light conditions far from ideal, i.e, in a brightly-lit space.
+• And, of course, having an advanced document reader that isn’t just capable of detecting fake IDs with methods like identifying date formats and comparing that with existing databases but also working in light conditions far from ideal, i.e., in a brightly-lit space.

 Strong Passport Features With Multicolored UV Patterns, Microfibers, Holograms, and JURA Security Solutions